/terms/bm25 · 4 min read · advanced

 BM25

-BM25 (Best Matching 25) is a probabilistic ranking function used by classical search engines and the lexical layer of modern hybrid retrieval systems — the algorithm that still decides how exact-keyword match contributes to AI search citation eligibility.
+BM25 (Best Matching 25) is a probabilistic ranking function used by classical search engines and the lexical layer of modern hybrid retrieval systems.
+It is the standard mechanism for scoring exact-keyword match in search retrieval; its application inside specific commercial AI search engines is not vendor-documented but is consistent with observable lexical-signal behavior.

 Citation status